What Does It Mean to Be a Montessori Style Parent?

 You don’t have to send your child to an online Montessori preschool to be a Montessori parent!

 However, the Montessori philosophy goes beyond the boundaries of education.
-Montessori-style parenting can help turn children into highly creative, independent, and adaptable adults who will be ready to thrive in unpredictable times.
+Montessori-style parenting (and Montessori homeschool) can help turn children into highly creative, independent, and adaptable adults who will be ready to thrive in unpredictable times.

 1 – Show respect

-Understand that your child, while young and in need of guidance, is still an independent self-motivated person and deserves respect as such.
-They should be given as much ownership of their mind and body as is reasonably feasible, and harsh “because I said so” style authoritative parenting should be avoided whenever possible.
+The first and most important parenting tip is to understand that your child, while young and in need of guidance, is still an independent, self-motivated person and deserves respect as such.
+They should be given as much ownership of their mind and body as is reasonably feasible.
+Additionally, harsh “because I said so” style authoritative parenting should be avoided whenever possible.

 2 – Focus on cause-and-effect lessons

-The essence of practical wisdom is understanding the relationship between a person’s actions, and the results of those actions.
-Teach children from a young age to focus on those connections.
+The essence of practical wisdom is understanding the relationship between a person’s actions and the results of those actions.
+This parenting tip means teaching children from a young age to focus on those connections.
 Avoid the use of arbitrary moral declarations, in the form of “Don’t do this thing, because it is bad.”
 Explain why the action is “bad,” through the harmful effects that it can bring about.
 And, likewise, positive actions should be encouraged by focusing on the results of those actions.

 3 – Adapt to your child’s skills and interests

-There are certain basics every child needs to learn, like the proverbial “three Rs” but beyond that, be flexible.
+There are certain basics every child needs to learn, like the proverbial “three Rs”, but beyond that, parenting tip number three is to be flexible!
 For example, it’s agreed that education should incorporate the arts, but almost any art is equally beneficial from a developmental standpoint.
 If your child wants to learn piano, by all means, let them learn piano.
-But don’t force it on them.
-Perhaps they’d prefer the drums, or painting, or dance.
-Let them experiment and find their own skills.
+But don’t force it on them — perhaps they’d prefer the drums, or painting, or dance — let them experiment in their Montessori homeschool and find their own skills.

 4 – Let them fail

 As a wise man once said, “the greatest teacher, failure is.”
-If a task is non-critical and non-dangerous, don’t immediately intervene if the child is failing at it.
-Let them fail and turn that failure into a teaching opportunity – then give them another chance to do it right.
+Our final parenting tip is that, if a task is non-critical and non-dangerous, don’t immediately intervene if the child is failing at it.
+Let them fail and turn that failure into a Montessori homeschool teaching opportunity — then give them another chance to do it right.
 If you do everything for them, they won’t learn.

-For more help, an online montessori kindergarten can be an excellent addition to your parenting.
+For more help, an online montessori homeschool can be an excellent addition to your Montessori parenting!
+Check out Playgarden Online for videos, DIY projects, and more!

 Popular